findlayvaux/geck0x-blog/site/content/posts/DeFi on Base: The No-BS .mdGuide to Decentralized Finance Without Getting Rekt.md

 This is where we stop talking nerd theory and start doing awesome sh*t.
 Think of DeFi as the financial system's no-permission-needed alternative.
 It's the Wild West of money, where you can swap, lend, and borrow without ever asking some suit in a skyscraper for permission.

 Forget "digital pet rocks."
-We're about to turn those boring rocks into chiseled tools.
+We're about to turn those boring rocks into chiseled tools of blockchain finance.

 ## DeFi Demystified - It's Just Money, But With Code